 Jon received his undergraduate degree in accounting from Marshall University.
 He is a certified public accountant (CPA) and registered investment advisor representative.
 Jon earned the personal financial specialist (PFS) designation from the American Institute of CPAs, the certified investment management analyst (CIMA®) designation from the Investment Management Consultants Association, the accredited investment fiduciary (AIF®) designation from the Center for Fiduciary Studies, and the chartered mutual fund counselor (CMFC®) designation from the Institute of Wealth Management.

-Medical Economics named Jonathan to their prestigious list of the Best Financial Advisors for Doctors.
-Also, he was selected as one of the experts in his field to contribute to the book Tips from the Top; Targeted Advice from America’s Top Money Minds.
-He is a member of the American Institute of CPAs and its Personal Financial Planning practice section and of the West Virginia Society of CPAs.
-Jonathan holds the NASD registration for Uniform Investment Advisor Representative.
+Medical Economics named Jon to their prestigious list of the “Best Financial Advisors for Doctors.”
+Also, he was selected as an expert in his field to contribute to the book Tips from the Top; Targeted Advice from America’s Top Money Minds.
+Jon is a member of the West Virginia Society of CPAs and the American Institute of CPAs and its personal financial planning practice section.

 Jon is active with the Baltimore Area Council of the Boy Scouts of America, serving on its executive board and numerous committees.
 An Eagle Scout himself, Jon believes in building a stronger community to improve the lives of Baltimore’s citizens.
 In November 2010, Jon was awarded the prestigious “Eagle to Eagle Award.”
 The award is given to an adult Eagle Scout for demonstrating leadership and being a role model.
 Additionally, Jon has worked on nine Habitat for Humanity homes in Baltimore and assisted with home renovations in Mississippi after Hurricane Katrina.